Oasis Dream: Assessment

 In the 2002 International Classification, the forerunner of the World Thoroughbred Racehorse Rankings, Oasis Dream was assessed at 123, making him the highest rated two-year-old in Europe.
 There was controversy about his rating, as some felt that Hold That Tiger, Tout Seul and Somnus had stronger claims.

 In the 2003 World Thoroughbred Racehorse Rankings Oasis Dream was rated 125 making him the eleventh best horse in the world, and the third best three-year-old colt.

 Stud career

-Since 2004, he has been standing at the Banstead Manor Stud for his owner's Juddmonte Farms breeding organisation.
+Oasis Dream stood at the Banstead Manor Stud from 2004 to 2026 for his owner's Juddmonte Farms breeding organisation.
 He has sired over 180 stakes horses and the winners of over 210 stakes races, including 27 Group 1 races, with a stakes winners to runners percentage of 11%.
 His Group 1 winners include six-time Group 1 winner Midday, Champion Sprinter Muhaarar, Goldream, Prohibit, Aqlaam, Power and Jwala.

 In 2018 he was the sire of two new Group 1 winners – Prix Maurice de Gheest winner Polydream and Prix Morny winner Pretty Pollyanna.

+Oasis Dream was retired from stud duties in May 2026.